looselytyped/container-security-fundamentals/Notes.md

 ls;
 ```

+The "root" `cgroup` are the settings that apply to all processes in the system.

-To find what cgroups _any_ process is a member of:
+To find what cgroups _any_ process is a member of, you can look at the `proc` directory, which is a pseudo-filesystem that is created.

 ```bash
 # print out the pid